 Weight is a normative discontent, meaning most people (men and women) are unhappy with their size, no matter what size they actually are.
 I am friends with and have worked with many people who are “overweight” or “obese” according to the BMI scale (which I’m not a fan of, but that’s another story!) and are happy with their body.
-I’ve also worked with and know thin people who spend most of their days consumed by thoughts of body dissatisfaction.
+I’ve also worked with and know thin people who spend most of their days consumed by thoughts of body dissatisfaction and feeling fat.

 If you need another illustration, imagine two people who are the exact same weight and size.
 One has lost weight, and the other has gained.
 If they’re both buying into society’s messages about weight and value, the one who has gained weight is “feeling fat,” but the one who has lost weight is feeling confident.
 But they’re both the exact same size.

 Fat isn’t a feeling just like thin isn’t a feeling.
 Fat is part of your body, and everyone’s elses.
 No one says “I feel brunette.”
 They say “I have brown hair.”
 You do not feel fat.
 You have fat.

 When you catch yourself saying or thinking “I feel fat,” it’s important to pause and ask yourself what else is going on.
 If you’ve spent a long time suppressing your emotions, you might find it helpful to pause for a few deep breaths, or try journaling or a short meditation.
 This way, you can label your feelings accurately and their root cause accurately.

 I feel unappreciated by my spouse.